How Many Feet is 180cm? A full breakdown to Unit Conversion

 - Clothing and Apparel: Many international clothing size charts use centimeters, while some use feet or inches.
 Understanding the conversion is crucial for ordering clothes online or working with international suppliers.

 - Sports and Athletics: Tracking athletic performance, especially in events involving distances or heights.
-For example, high jump results are often given in centimeters and feet.
+As an example, high jump results are often given in centimeters and feet.

 - Manufacturing and Engineering: Converting measurements from design specifications to production requirements.
 Precise conversions are necessary to ensure the proper functioning of machinery and components.